RzWilliam/fifa_random_squad/README.md

 ## 🙏 Acknowledgments

-- FIFA for the formation inspiration
+- FC for the formation inspiration
 - Football tactics and positioning references
 - React and TypeScript communities
 - Tailwind CSS for the styling framework